Birding in Traverse City

 At the tip of the scenic Old Mission Peninsula there are deep coastal woods where pileated woodpecker and black-throated green warblers can be spotted.
 In spring, this peninsula is a favorite resting spot for birds of prey, which rest and feed here while preparing to cross Lake Michigan on their spring migration to Canada.

 An even larger migration takes place just to the west at the end of the larger Leelanau Peninsula, where the woods and wetlands of the Leelanau State Park provide cover for hundreds of migrating songbirds, raptors and waterfowl.
-Nearby is the 44-acre Charter Sanctuary, established by veteran birders Jim and Kay Charter as a safe haven for over 130 species of migrating, nesting and resident birds including black-billed cuckoos, grasshopper sparrows and bobolinks.
+Nearby is the 44-acre Charter Sanctuary, established by veteran birders Jim and Kay Charter as a safe haven for more than 130 species of migrating, nesting and resident birds including black-billed cuckoos, grasshopper sparrows and bobolinks.

 Birders in Traverse City can also make use of an innovative Internet tool to help them find prime birding sites: the Sleeping Bear Birding Trail, a web-based road map to over 120 miles of shoreline.
 The trail includes almost 40 birding sites within a short distance of state highway M-22 from the Traverse City limits to Manistee.